twoyoung/NZ-Olympics-Web-App/README.md

 ## Changes required if the Web App was to support multiple different Olympics
 - **Database Tables Change:**
-  - A new talbe that contains at least different Olympics' Name and it's ID and maybe some other information such as location, date, etc.
+  - A new talbe Olympics that could store different Olympics' Name and it's ID and maybe some other information such as season(summer or winter), location(country), year, etc.
-  - The events table needs an extra column of Olympics ID to specify which Olympics each event belongs to.
+  - The events table needs an extra column of Olympics ID to specify which Olympics each event associates to.
-  -
+  - The event_stage talbe needs an extra column of Olympics ID to specify which Olympics each event stage associates to.
 - **Design and Implementation of the Web App:**